I Created a Tool to Calculate Actual Rent Using Rust's wasm

 }

-This makes development difficult, and you need to compile and check for errors.
+This is quite painful when developing, and you actually need to compile and see the errors.

 Testing